jbh/dotfiles/README.md

 during scan. `dmenu_resblu` parses this file, presents each bluetooth device as an option in dmenu, and will run resblu for the one you select. `resblu` will then reset that bluetooth device.
-Be sure that that bluetooth device is ready to pair before trying to reset.
+Be sure the bluetooth device is ready to pair before trying to reset.

 **dmenu_tmux**